Which anatomical term refers specifically to the region at the fr... | Channels for Pearson+

 1

-Step 3: Identify the region at the front of the neck in the midsagittal section.
-The neck region is anatomically referred to as the 'Cervical' region.

-Step 4: Eliminate the other options based on their anatomical locations.
-'Mental' is below the neck (chin), 'Occipital' is posterior (back of the head), and 'Orbital' is superior and anterior (eye socket).
-None of these are specific to the front of the neck.

-Step 5: Conclude that the correct anatomical term for the region at the front of the neck in a midsagittal section is 'Cervical'.
+Step 5: Conclude that the correct anatomical term for the region at the front of the neck is 'Cervical,' as it encompasses the neck area, including the anterior (front) portion.

 Watch next